 From June through to the end of October or early November, humpback whales frequent the eastern Australian waters.
+This makes whale watching the premier thing to do in Hervey Bay.
 Platypus Bay in Hervey Bay is one the favourite stops for the humpback whales during their 5000km migration back to Antarctica.
 Follow my journey on board Freedom III on a full-day whale-watching cruise.

 PLATYPUS BAY WELCOMES WHALES

 Platypus Bay is part of the Great Sandy Marine Park and to the west of Fraser Island, which is the world’s largest sand island and UNESCO heritage listed.

 Platypus Bay is about an hour’s sail north east from Urangan Marina in Hervey Bay, past Pelican Banks, Woody and Little Woody Islands and Moon Point on Fraser’s west coast.

 There are 13 whale-watching charters currently operating in Hervey Bay and some are starting to offer swimming with whales.
 Freedom III is a 58-foot catamaran that offers a relaxed whale-watching experience.